Do you know what the worst feeling in the world is?

-Perhaps the other person did something wrong to you and you found their behaviour unacceptable.
+Perhaps the other person did something wrong and you found their behaviour unacceptable.
 Maybe you need a heart-to-heart conversation with a loved one who is acting unfairly.

 Unless you fix the underlying issue today, it will continue to make you angry tomorrow.
 On the other hand, dealing directly with the issue will empower you and your relationships.

 Just like everyone else, I dream of a perfect and frictionless world.